warunsl/warunsl.github.io/_posts/2016-08-13-ego-is-the-enemy.md

 - All of us regularly say yes unthinkingly, or out of vague attraction, or out of greed or vanity.
 Because we can’t say no—because we might miss out on something if we did.
 We think “yes” will let us accomplish more, when in reality it prevents exactly what we seek.
 All of us waste precious life doing things we don’t like, to prove ourselves to people we don’t respect, and to get things we don’t want.

-- According to Seneca, the Greek word euthymia is one we should think of often - it is the sense of our own path and how to stay on it without getting distracted by all the others that intersect it.
+- According to Seneca, the Greek word euthymia is one we should think of often&#58; it is the sense of our own path and how to stay on it without getting distracted by all the others that intersect it.

 - So why do you do what you do?
 That’s the question you need to answer.
 Stare at it until you can.
 Only then will you understand what matters and what doesn’t.
 Only then can you say no, can you opt out of stupid races that don’t matter, or even exist.
 Only then is it easy to ignore “successful” people, because most of the time they aren’t—at least relative to you, and often even to themselves.